Marcelle-Samir/MP3_player_Buildroot_RaspberryPi/README.md

 >HDMI\
 >wired speakers

-Note: bluetooth speaker is highest priority and wired speaker is the lowest you can chane the priority by editing output_selector.sh script.
+Note: bluetooth speaker is highest priority and wired speaker is the lowest you can chane the priority by editing output_selector.sh script.\
+also we have espeek it talks if new USB device is added or a USB is removed

 you can access RaspberryPi terminal through
 >Ethernet\